ECHOEProject/echoe/doc/documentation.md

 Individual letter modifications, including instant modifications in the main hand, have been recorded where we felt we could do so with some confidence.

-Elements marked for transposition may be rendered in whichever way is desired: they are encoded in their original order and thus will by default be so rendered, but the following XSLT template will reorder the elements as intended by the intervening scribe:
+Nodes marked for transposition may be rendered in whichever way is desired: they are encoded in their original order and thus will by default be so rendered, but the following XSLT template will reorder the nodes as intended by the intervening scribe:

 ```xslt
 <xsl:template match="tei:seg">